intelia-agility/mlspecialisation/usecase2/README.md

  $$y_{t}:\ transformed\ target\ value$$

-There are multiple ways to normalise irregular data distributions, including log transformation and the more complicated boxcox transformation.
+There are multiple ways to normalise irregular data distributions, including log transformation and the more complicated box-cox transformation.
 We selected sqrt transformation because the skewness of the target wasn't too bad, so sqrt transformation will be more suitable.
 After the transformation, the target data returned to a normal distribution, and the range fits [0.0, 10.0].

 <p float="left">
 <img src="./images/transformed_target.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>